glenegbert/ruby-submissions/1407/07_self_directed_project/egbert_glen.md

 * What OAuth provider makes sense for this audience?
 Google - saved searches
 * What Data.gov data or API will you use? http://www.airnowapi.org/docs/AirNowAPIFactSheet.pdf
 * Any other integrations?
+*

+Iteration 1
+- Plan to Have
+- Rough Site View Templates
+- User can select 1 location and one health issue and see current conditions and forecasts
+- User can sign into the site with OAuth

+Nice to Have
+- Set up VPS
+- clean UI

+Iteration 2
+Plan to Have
+-clean UI
+-app sends notifications
+-app exposes JSON API - that shows historically high risk days/months for a health concern and zip code basic plan for Ruby gem
+-VPS in place

+Nice to Have
+-background workers
+-Ruby Gem

+Iteration 3
+Plan to Have
+-app sends notifications with background workers
+-Ruby Gem Working

+Nice to Have
+- front end bells and whistles

 ******************************************************************************************************************
 ### Neighborhood Finder